 Update your internal communications

-At the end of the day, all major culture and internal policy changes take some getting used to, and things don’t have to be set in stone from day one.
+At the end of the day, all major culture and internal policy changes take some getting used to.
+Setting things in stone since day one is not necessary.
 Instead, stay flexible.
 Run a few tests and experiments with employees to identify what works best for your company.
-Similarly, the world of work is continuously evolving, so make sure you keep abreast of trends and tools that could benefit your company.
-Finally, keep communication channels open, so that junior and senior employees alike can continue to provide feedback on your new policy.
+Similarly, the world of work is continuously evolving.
+Make sure you keep abreast of trends and tools that could benefit your company.
+Finally, keep communication channels open.
+This will allow junior and senior employees alike can continue to provide feedback on your new policy.

 Are you looking for further additions to help your team thrive?